Single-molecule real-time sequencing: RS and RS II

-At commercialization read length had a normal distribution with a mean of about 1100 bases.
+At commercialization, read length had a normal distribution with a mean of about 1100 bases.
 A new chemistry kit released in early 2012 increased the sequencer's read length; an early customer of the chemistry cited mean read lengths of 2500 to 2900 bases.

 The XL chemistry kit released in late 2012 increased average read length to more than 4300 bases.

-On August 21, 2013, PacBio released new DNA polymerase Binding Kit P4.
+On August 21, 2013, PacBio released a new DNA polymerase Binding Kit P4.
 This P4 enzyme has average read lengths of more than 4,300 bases when paired with the C2 sequencing chemistry and more than 5,000 bases when paired with the XL chemistry.
 The enzyme’s accuracy is similar to C2, reaching QV50 between 30X and 40X coverage.
 The resulting P4 attributes provided higher-quality assemblies using fewer SMRT Cells and with improved variant calling.
 When coupled with input DNA size selection (using an electrophoresis instrument such as BluePippin) yields average read length over 7 kilobases.

 On October 3, 2013, PacBio released new reagent combination for PacBio RS II, the P5 DNA polymerase with C3 chemistry (P5-C3).
 Together, they extend sequencing read lengths to an average of approximately 8,500 bases, with the longest reads exceeding 30,000 bases.
 Throughput per SMRT cell is around 500 million bases demonstrated by sequencing results from the CHM1 cell line.

-On October 15, 2014, PacBio announced the release of new chemistry P6-C4 for the RS II system, which represents the company's 6th generation of polymerase and 4th generation chemistry, further extends the average read length to 10,000 - 15,000 bases, with the longest reads exceeding 40,000 bases.
-The throughput with the new chemistry was expected to be between 500 million to 1 billion bases per SMRT Cell, depending on the sample being sequenced.
+On October 15, 2014, PacBio announced the release of new chemistry P6-C4 for the RS II system, which represents the company's 6th generation of polymerase and 4th generation chemistry--further extending the average read length to 10,000 - 15,000 bases, with the longest reads exceeding 40,000 bases.
+The throughput with the new chemistry was estimated between 500 million to 1 billion bases per SMRT Cell, depending on the sample being sequenced.
 This was the final version of chemistry released for the RS instrument.

 Throughput per experiment for the technology is both influenced by the read length of DNA molecules sequenced as well as total multiplex of a SMRT Cell.
 The prototype of the SMRT Cell contained about 3000 ZMW holes that allowed parallelized DNA sequencing.
 At commercialization, the SMRT Cells were each patterned with 150,000 ZMW holes that were read in two sets of 75,000.
 In April 2013, the company released a new version of the sequencer called the "PacBio RS II" that uses all 150,000 ZMW holes concurrently, doubling the throughput per experiment.
 The highest throughput mode in November 2013 used P5 binding, C3 chemistry, BluePippin size selection, and a PacBio RS II officially yielded 350 million bases per SMRT Cell though a human de novo data set released with the chemistry averaging 500 million bases per SMRT Cell.
 Throughput varies based on the type of sample being sequenced.
 With the introduction of P6-C4 chemistry typical throughput per SMRT Cell increased to 500 million bases to 1 billion bases.